matthias-bs/BresserWeatherSensorLW/README.md

 1. Get epoch (e.g. from https://www.epochconverter.com) (Example: 1692729833); add an offset (estimated) for time until received (Example: + 64 seconds => 16927298**97**)
 2. Build payload as JSON string: {"epoch": 1692729897}
 3. Send downlink via The Things Network Console

+## Loading LoRaWAN Network Service Credentials from File

+To simplify deployment of a larger number of devices, LoRaWAN credentials can be read from a file `secrets.json`.
+If the file exists on LittleFS and is valid, the settings defined at compile time (from `secrets.h`) are overridden.

+Modify the example [data/secrets.json](data/secrets.json) as required and install it to the board's Flash memory using [earlephilhower/arduino-littlefs-upload](https://github.com/earlephilhower/arduino-littlefs-upload).

+> [!WARNING]
+> Only very basic validation of the file `secrets.json` is implemented.

 ## Doxygen Generated Source Code Documentation